-Honey Bees -4 Stages To Become Adults
+Honey Bee Life Cycle -4 Stages To Become Adults

 Honey bees like many insects go through a process called complete metamorphosis.
 The journey to adulthood consists of 4 stages: egg, larva, pupa, and adult.
 The process of making a queen bee begins early in the development process.

 The Life Cycle of The Queen Honey Bee.